minprog/programming-1/20 Problem sets/05 0 - Linux/10 Standard Edition.md

 	rmdir pset\ 0

 This is a command specifically for deleting directories, and as such the pset 0 directory is now gone.
 However, this command only works if the directory you are trying to delete is empty.
-If it is not, you have to use: rm -r directory_name, or rm -rf directory_name.
-The -r and -rf flags are optional arguments which you can pass to the rm command.
-The -r flag indicates remove all files and directories within the directory, but ask the user for every file/directory if it needs to be deleted.
-The -rf flag is similar, only now with no questions asked.
+If it is not, you have to use: **rm -r directory_name**, or **rm -rf directory_name**.
+The **-r** and **-rf** flags are optional arguments which you can pass to the rm command.
+The **-r** flag indicates remove all files and directories within the directory, but ask the user for every file/directory if it needs to be deleted.
+The **-rf** flag is similar, only now with no questions asked.
 Be very cautious when using the latter, as it will not ask if you actually want to delete the directory and each file in it, it will just do it.
 As such you can delete the entire Appliance with just a single command.
 Great power, comes with great responsibility.

 ## But wait, there is more